Ely Municipal Airport: Facilities

 For the year ending May 31, 2014 the airport had 8,200 aircraft operations, an average of 22 per day: 98% general aviation and 2% air taxi.

 In January 2017, there were 14 aircraft based at this airport: 13 single-engine and 1 multi-engine.

 Past airline service

-From 1995 through 2002 Mesaba Airlines, operating as Northwest Airlink on behalf of Northwest Airlines, provided service between Ely and Minneapolis/Saint Paul during the summer months.
+From 1995 through 2002 Mesaba Airlines, operating as Northwest Airlink on behalf of Northwest Airlines, provided services between Ely and Minneapolis/Saint Paul during the summer months.
 The once daily flight was operated with a Saab 340 aircraft.